Nantes Uncovered: Secrets of the Dukes’ City

 Completed in 1843, the arcade was an innovative concept that introduced the idea of "window shopping" to Nantes, with luxurious, brightly lit spaces for shopping and leisure.
 Today, it continues to host a variety of upscale shops and is a popular spot for strolling and enjoying its beautiful design.

-Tip / Call ahead to reserve a spot at La Mandale (and let me know how it is).
+Tip / Call ahead to reserve a table at La Mandale — and tell me what you think.

 Pivoting, one block over is The Javanaise, a casual but highly recommended Indonesian restaurant known for its authentic cuisine and warm hospitality.